 2. Rise + Roam

 Carmel’s newest restaurant, Rise + Roam, is a Roman-style bakery and pizzeria, the first of its kind in the village.
-It’s run by Aaron Rayor and the renowned local chef Todd Fisher.
+It’s run by renowned local chef Todd Fisher.
 On one side of the light-filled restaurant is the bakery, with croissants as large as footballs (perhaps I exaggerate, but they are enormous), cheesecakes, and other pastries.
 On the other side is the pizzeria in an open kitchen.

 For a starter, we enjoyed a unique concoction featuring puffed forbidden rice, citrus, an over-easy egg, and hot sauce.
 That might sound like a strange combination, but the savory yolk mixed with the hot sauce to create a dish we couldn’t stop eating until it was gone.